chepazzo/Jukeberry/README.md

 1. The Controller:
   * Controls the playing of music and catalog, etc.
-  * Controlled by REST API (currently Flask)
+  * Controlled by ReST API (currently Flask)

 2. The Web Interface:
-  * Basic web interface using Javascript AJAX to communicate with the Controller via REST API.
+  * Basic web interface using AngularJS and Flask templates
   * Web interface will default to assume controller is local and connect to localhost:5000

 ToDo